jasonfleet/order-view/README.md

 ## LUMEN

+You will need to copy the `.env.example` file to `.env` for the database connection.

 LUMEN was chosen mainly for the routing functionality, and over LARAVEL mainly because I chose not to use ELOQUENT and I wanted to avoid all the _extras_ that come with LARAVEL.

 On reflection (and after reading a comment on the GitHub page for LUMEN) in future my first choice will be LARAVEL - if I continue with this project it will be converted to LARAVEL.